 The regions are:

 Out of the three regions, a wonderful low-key tourism route has arisen between the towns of Conegliano and Valdobiaddene and the road between the two has been named the Prosecco Road.
-Yes, that’s right: Strada del Vino di Prosecco, and it’s the perfect place to visit if you’re taking yourself on a Prosecco Tour.
+Yes, that’s right: Strada del Vino di Prosecco, and it’s the perfect place to visit if you’re taking yourself without a guided tour.
 (Asolo prosecco is a little further west so isn’t included on the route).